Bible society: History

 The Society for the Propagation of the Gospel in New England was incorporated by an ordinance of parliament in 1649, and reincorporated in 1661, after the Restoration.
 The Society for Promoting Christian Knowledge (SPCK) was founded 1698.
 It published the King James Version of the English Bible, and translated and published editions of the Bible in other British languages such as Welsh and Manx.
 Early in the 18th century it printed editions in Arabic, and promoted the first versions of the Bible in Tamil and Telugu, made by the Danish Lutheran missionaries whom it then supported in south India.
-The earliest New Testament published in 1767, and Old Testament 1801 in Scots Gaelic were published by the Society in Scotland for Propagating Christian Knowledge (SSPCK) founded in 1709.
+The earliest Scots Gaelic New Testament was published in 1767 by the Society in Scotland for Propagating Christian Knowledge (SSPCK), founded in 1709, and the Old Testament followed in 1801.

 In 1710, the Canstein Bible Institute for the mass production of affordable Bibles was founded in Halle, Brandenburg-Prussia, by Karl Hildebrand, Count of Canstein.